remiclarisse/chor-rivest-cryptosystem/sage/chor-rivest-vaudenay/read-me.md

 # Chor-Rivest Cryptosystem and Vaudenay's Attack

 ## How it works
-Launch `sage` in your favorite shell and attach or load the files `chor-rivest.sage` and `attack-chor-rivest.sage`, like so :
+Launch `sage` in your favorite shell and attach or load the files `chor-rivest.sage` and `attack-chor-rivest.sage`, like so:

     sage: load("chor-rivest.sage")
     sage: load("attack-chor-rivest.sage")

- Définir les paramètres du cryptosystème : p un nombre premier et h un entier friable, e.g.
+Define parameters for the cryptosystem: p a prime number and h a smooth integer, e.g.

     sage: p = 197
     sage: h = 24

-Générer une paire de clé grâce à 'CRGenerateKeys' :
+Generate keys with `CRGenerateKeys`:

-    sage: %time [PubKey, PrivKey] = CRGenerateKeys (p, h) Générer le message à chiffer, puis le coder, et le transformer :
+    sage: %time [PubKey, PrivKey] = CRGenerateKeys (p, h)

+Pick a message:

     sage: m = generateRandomMessage (p, h)

-Chiffrer le message :
+Cipher it:

     sage: e = CREncrypt (m, PubKey)

-Maintenant e est le chiffré du message codé !
-Pour le déchiffrer :
+Now `e` is the ciphertext !
+To uncipher it :

     sage: CRDecrypt (e, PubKey, PrivKey) == m

-Pour l'attaque de Vaudenay :
+Use Vaudenay's attack to make an equivalent key and try to uncipher `e` with it:

     sage: %time EquivPrivKey = VaudenayAttack (PubKey)
-    sage: crackedMessage = CRDecrypt (e, PubKey, EquivPrivKey) Le calcul des logarithmes est (grossièrement) parallelisé ...
+    sage: crackedMessage = CRDecrypt (e, PubKey, EquivPrivKey)

+## What can be improved
+Besides everything (python meh!), many computing can be done in parallel, and the computing of logarithms have already been parallelized !